 - Teaching informed by staff research activities

 The University of Brighton have been training the next generation of podiatrists for over 25 years.
-We developed and awarded the first degrees in podiatry in the UK and are one of only 13 institutions in the UK currently approved by the Health Professions Council (HPC).
+We developed and awarded the first degrees in podiatry in the UK and are one of only 13 institutions in the UK currently approved by the Health and Care Professions Council (HCPC).

-Our pre-registration Podiatry BSc(Hons) course will provide you with all of the necessary knowledge and skills required to follow a career as a podiatrist including providing eligibility for registration with the Health Professions Council (HPC).
-Registration with the HPC is required to practice as a podiatrist in the UK.
+Our pre-registration Podiatry BSc(Hons) course will provide you with all of the necessary knowledge and skills required to follow a career as a podiatrist including providing eligibility for registration with the Health and Care Professions Council (HCPC).
+Registration with the HCPC is required to practice as a podiatrist in the UK.

 Our teaching has been recognised as excellent by podiatry’s professional body, the Society of Chiropodists and Podiatrists.

 We encourage prospective students to talk to podiatry employers about the qualities of our graduates.
 Consistently University of Brighton graduates are valued employees.

 Throughout your degree you will have access to our excellent facilities including the Leaf Hospital in Eastbourne, our own fully-staffed clinical facility which will give you an opportunity to gain practical experience of providing podiatric care to patients throughout your degree.

 The Leaf Hospital has two main clinics and three further consulting rooms allowing up to 28 patients to be seen at any one time.
 Clinical practice is supported by a comprehensive range of diagnostic and therapeutic equipment including gait analysis, imaging and more.
 There is an orthotics department where you will produce high quality orthotics and insoles for patients as part of the practical element of your course.
 On the first floor there is a fully equipped operating theatre for minor surgical procedures, a human anatomy lab where you will study prosections and take part in lower limb dissection.